google/earthengine-community/tutorials/modis_ndvi_time_series_animation/modis-ndvi-time-series-animation.md

 1. Fetch the MODIS vegetation indices dataset and subset the NDVI band
 2. Define region of interest and animation frame geometries
-3. Group images from the same 16-day composite window using a join
+3. Group images from the same annual 16-day composite window using a join
 4. Reduce the composite groups by median to produce animation frames
 5. Define visualization parameters and convert data into RGB visualization images
 6. Generate a URL that will produce a GIF in the browser